minecraft-cursed-legacy/Plasma/README.md

-# MCPmf :: Minecraft Cursed POMF (privately (but actually publicly) offered mapping files)
+# Plasma (originally Minecraft Cursed POMF)

-Minecraft Cursed POMF is a set of client mappings for legacy minecraft versions.
+Plasma is a set of mappings for legacy minecraft versions.

 The gradle used for this is mostly still based of yarn's, so improvements to the gradle tasks are welcome.